MartinNovan/Programming/README.md

 ## 🌟 Additional Information

-- **Technologies Used**: This repository showcases a variety of technologies, including but not limited to HTML, CSS, JavaScript, Python, Java, C#, and more.
+- **Technologies Used**: This repository showcases a variety of technologies, including but not limited to HTML, CSS, JavaScript, Python, Java, C#, C, C++, Rust, and more.
 - **Learning Goals**: The projects reflect my learning goals, including mastering programming concepts, improving problem-solving skills, and gaining practical experience in software development.
 - **Future Plans**: I plan to continue adding more projects and assignments as I learn new technologies and improve my skills.